geraldb/talks/docker_java.md

 # Bundle app source
 COPY hello.js /src/hello.js

-# app binds to port 8080
+# App binds to port 8080
 EXPOSE  8080

 # Last but not least, define the command to run your app